Kahawai Fishing on light spinning tackle, soft baits, and the fly rod – Revised & Updated

-Scientific Name: Arripis trutts.
+Scientific Name: Arripis trutta.

-The kahawai has a streamlined body which is covered in large scales.
+The kahawai has a streamlined body that is covered in large scales.
 The ﬁrst dorsal fin is spiny and extends back into a second softer dorsal.
 The eyes are large and the tail is deeply forked.
 There is no caudal keel stabiliser on the caudal peduncle.
 The upper surface is green or greenish-blue with grey, brown or golden spots and the lower sides are silvery white.

 12deg.
 C to 25deg C.